-The JLV DB is being migrated and restored in Amazon RDS.
-It is a SQL Server Enterprise Edition DB, used to store user profile information, audit records, and medical standard translation and mapping reference tables.
+The JLV DB was migrated to AWS Relational Database Service (RDS).
+It uses an SQL Server Enterprise Edition DB, to store user profile information, audit records, and medical standard translation and mapping reference tables.

 System design specifications and diagrams can be found in the VA JLV Product Repository on GitHub.
 See Purpose for the link to the repository.